Different types of private networks

-Different types of (private) networks are distinguished based on their size (in terms of the number of machines), their data transfer speed, and their reach.
+are distinguished based on their sizes (in terms of the number of machines), their data transfer speeds, and their reach.

-- TANs (Tiny Area Network), which are the same as LANs but smaller (2 to 3 machines),
+, which are the same as LANs but smaller, consisting of 2 to 3 machines; and CANs

-- and CANs (Campus Area Networks), which are the same as MANs (with bandwidth limited between each of the network's LANs).
+, which are the same as MANs, with bandwidth limited between each of the network's LANs.

-It's a group of computers which all belong to the same organization, and which are linked within a small geographic area using a network, and often the same technology (the most widespread being Ethernet).
+LAN refers to a group of computers that all belong to the same organization and that are linked within a small geographic area using a network and often the same technology (the most widespread being Ethernet).

-MANs (Metropolitan Area Networks) connect multiple geographically nearby LANs to one another (over an area of up to a few dozen kilometres) at high speeds.
+MANs connect multiple geographically close LANs (over an area of up to several dozen miles) to one another at high speeds.
 Thus, a MAN lets two remote nodes communicate as if they were part of the same local area network.

 A MAN is made from switches or routers connected to one another with high-speed links (usually fibre optic cables).